LinuzJ/bcg-hackathon-2023-tripin/backend/README.md

 To get the flask server to work in production we need:

-- nginx receives requests on port 80 to serve HTTP requests to Gunicorn
+- nginx receives requests on port 80 to serve HTTP requests to Flask on port 8000 on local
-- Gunicorn forwards and translates the HTTP requests to WSGI understandable requests
-- The flask application recieves WSGI requests from Gunicorn and returns through the pipeline out
+- The flask application recieves requests from nginx